Unsound Inferences Make Proofs Shorter: Non-Elementary Speed-Up

 \begin{claim} There is no elementary function bounding the size of the smallest cut-free $\lk$-proofs of \eqref{eqSpeedup2}. \end{claim} \proof Let $\{\sigma_i\}_{i < \omega}$ be a sequence of such proofs.
 First, we transform it into a sequence of proofs of the Skolemizations of the sequents \eqref{eqSpeedup2}, so that for each sequent, each of the implications $\hat A_i \to \hat A_i$ remains only universally quantified.
 Then, by Herbrand's theorem, there are propositional proofs $\{\theta_i\}_{i < \omega}$ of the Herbrand sequents of \eqref{eqSpeedup2}, each of which is of the form:

-Moreover, the lengths of the Herbrand sequents are bounded exponentially by the lengths of $\{\sigma_i\}_{i < \omega}$ (see \cite[Theorem 4.3]{baazleitsch94}).
+Moreover, the lengths of the Herbrand sequents are bounded exponentially by the lengths of $\{\theta_i\}_{i < \omega}$ (see \cite[Theorem 4.3]{baazleitsch94}).
 Each conjunct $B^p_k$ is a quantifier-free implication of the form:

 for some terms $t_1, \hdots, t_l, s_1, \hdots, s_l$.
 The key point is that, in the process of Skolemizing the sequents \eqref{eqSpeedup2}, exactly one term in each pair $(t_j, s_j)$ was weakly quantified and the other (which was under the scope of the strong quantifier) was replaced by a Skolem function.
-Hence, either $t_j$ is of the form $f(s_j, \vec r)$ or $s_j$ is of the form $f(t_j, \vec r)$.
+Hence, either $t_j$ is of the form $f(s_j, \vec r)$ or $s_j$ is of the form $f(t_j, \vec r)$, for some tuple of terms $\vec r$.

 Transform the sequent \eqref{eqSpeedup3} as follows: pick a pair $(t_j, s_j)$ of some disjunct $B^p_k$ such that the element thereof that was replaced by a Skolem term---say, $f(s_j, \vec r) = t_j$---does not have any other of $t_1, \hdots, t_l, s_1, \hdots, s_l$ as an argument.
 Such a term of course exists---it is the first term whose quantifier was shifted in \eqref{eqSpeedup1.5}.
 Substitute $s_j$ for $t_j$ throughout the sequent.